 Graduate capability and employability are regarded as critical success factors for degree programs by universities, industry, and the students.
 Furthering work-based experiences for academic credit within degree programs is being increasingly explored to assist employability.
 Effective work-based experiences are reliant on good partnerships between university, industry and student.
 Such successful relationships assist communication and understanding important for meaningful, quality work-based learning experiences and assessments.
 Collaborative governance is a finely nuanced arrangement that is dependent on commitment, shared understanding and building trust across university, industry and student guided by the student learning outcomes.
 Collaborative governance is presented in this paper as an effective framework to guide and organize the structures and processes of university, industry and student to facilitate work-based learning that supports student capability through the attainment of desired outcomes.

-Trede, F. & Smith, M. 2014, 'Workplace educators' interpretations of their assessment practices: A view through a critical practice lens', Assessment and Evaluation in Higher Education, vol. 39, no. 2, pp. 154-167.View/Download from: Publisher's site
+Trede, F & Smith, M 2014, 'Workplace educators' interpretations of their assessment practices: a view through a critical practice lens', ASSESSMENT & EVALUATION IN HIGHER EDUCATION, vol. 39, no. 2, pp. 154-167.View/Download from: Publisher's site

 © 2013, © W. S. Maney & Son Ltd 2013.
 Background: Reflection has become an accepted element of physiotherapy education.
 Reflection is a cognitive, emotional, and embodied activity that remains largely invisible as individuals undertake their professional work.
 The use of reflection has been related to a number of positive benefits for practitioners such as to develop their capacity for self-assessment and critique, to challenge their existing knowledge base, to engage in lifelong learning, to make sense of their experiences, and to improve decision making.
 Objectives: Although there is an extensive debate in the wider reflection literature about assessing reflection, this has yet to be applied to physiotherapy and developed as a discourse held by the members of the profession.
 Major findings: The current body of physiotherapy literature does not offer educators realistic tools to deal with the practical concerns and hands-on educational decisions they face when assessing reflection.
 The findings from physiotherapy research investigating how reflection is practiced and assessed in physiotherapy implies a need to engage in a dialogue as a profession about teaching and assessing reflective practice.
 Conclusion: This paper concludes that the assessment of reflection is complex and difficult and explains the practical concerns of educators.
 Physiotherapy educators are faced with rethinking how reflection is assessed to carefully consider the intentions of reflection in their assessment design and the impact of assessment on how reflection is learnt and practiced.

-Smith, M. & Trede, F. 2013, 'Reflective practice in the transition phase from university student to novice graduate: implications for teaching reflective practice', Higher Education Research and Development, vol. 32, no. 4, pp. 632-645.View/Download from: Publisher's site
+Smith, M & Trede, F 2013, 'Reflective practice in the transition phase from university student to novice graduate: implications for teaching reflective practice', HIGHER EDUCATION RESEARCH & DEVELOPMENT, vol. 32, no. 4, pp. 632-645.View/Download from: Publisher's site

 International education is a key priority for Australian universities, government and employer groups.
 For students, an international professional experience is uniquely placed in providing opportunities for developing intercultural learning, intercultural competence and global citizenship.
 Employers see graduates with international experiences as interculturally competent, viewing them as proficient in analysing and responding appropriately to culturally significant values and perceptions.
 This research seeks to understand how students are prepared for international experiences and how intercultural learning is integrated into course programmes.
 Academic staff responsible for international experiences were interviewed in one-on-one qualitative interviews about their practices and perceptions of preparing students for these experiences.
 Although all international programmes were procedurally well planned, we found that most participants did not include intercultural pedagogies into their programmes, nor did they purposefully seek to develop intercultural competence and global citizenship in their students.
 Professional development opportunities need to be created for academics to rethink their pedagogical intent regarding international experiences.
 Immersion in culture is not, on its own, an assurance of intercultural learning.
 Providing international experiences without a pedagogical framework that helps students to reflect on self and others can be a wasted opportunity and runs the risk of reinforcing stereotypical thinking and racist attitudes. © 2013 © 2013 Taylor & Francis.